anhadgill23/authentication_api/README.md

 2. If Redis is already installed in your system, start it with `redis-server` command.
 3. Run `rails s` to start the server.

-## Methodology

 ### Security Considerations

 1. Sanitizing the params to prevent code injection including XSS.
 Fortunately, the Redis protocol has no concept of string escaping, so injection is impossible under normal circumstances.
 2. Having strong params to prevent a malicious user from assigning any value to any attribute.
 I used the standard rails method for this.
 3. Hashing the password so that if the data is compromised, users' passwords are not exposed.
-For this, I used bcrypt.
+For this, I used bcrypt, along with basic security audit for input.

-If given more time, I would add a session JWT Token to persist the state for authentication.
-Since redis is already installed, we could store the session in a cache.

 ### Problems with using redis as a primary database.